Phillips Edison & Company purchased their first shopped center, Nor-Dan Shopping Center in Danville, Virginia, in the early 1990s.

 2004 - Completed consolidation of affiliated entities into an LP structure with a corporate GP

-2007 - Acquired $600 million portfolio of 60 centers, over 5 million square feet, from Developers Diversified Realty
+2007 - Acquired $600 million portfolio of 60 centers, over 5 million SF, from Developers Diversified Realty as part of Fund III

 2010 - Launched Phillips Edison Grocery Center REIT I